 Another perk of having a tighter agenda means eliminating small talk and unnecessary pleasantries.
 It’s nice to be nice, but we don’t need to chit chat for the sake of it when it’s eating into valuable time—and hopefully your team creates dedicated virtual spaces for catching up.
 Without any awkward small talk, meetings can stay work-focused and on track.
 It also stops meetings from being used as substitutes for wellbeing policies or team bonding.
 There’s a time and a place to connect with coworkers and build relationships, and an important video meeting (usually!) isn’t it.

 Not only do virtual meetings make it easier for you to leave, should you feel they’re unproductive or irrelevant, they also make it easier for you to opt-out ahead.
 When you’re sent a digital meeting invitation, it’s no biggie to decline it or respond with “maybe”.
-You probably won’t feel awkward about doing that, but in the office, when a coworker or manager asks if you’re joining the meeting, it’s harder to say no. Circumventing office politics, this makes it easier to protect time for the work that actually matters.
+You probably won’t feel awkward about doing that, but in the office, when a coworker or manager asks if you’re joining the meeting, it’s harder to say no. Circumventing office politics, this makes it easier to protect time for the work that actually matters with deep work.

 While it’s true that virtual communication isn’t as natural or fluid as real-life communication, and conversations can often be rather stilted, this oddly can make it easier to brainstorm and collaborate effectively.
 If only one person’s microphone is able to be active at one time, this can lead to more democratic, balanced collaboration, where everyone gets their turn and has time and space to talk.
 All the tools needed for successful virtual collaboration are still available – like whiteboards, annotation functionality, screen sharing, even virtual breakout rooms – and can provide “more control, speed, structure, and clarity than… [sitting] around a conference table”, according to certain businesses.